calm-canvas/origamiez-premium-free/theme-improvement-checklist.md

   - Add theme support for block styles
   - Create custom block patterns
   - Ensure proper styling of all core blocks
+  - [ ] Embrace the Block Editor: Update widgets to be compatible with the block-based editor for a more modern user experience.

 #### 11.2 Performance Monitoring
 - [ ] Implement performance tracking
   - Add debug mode for performance metrics
   - Create performance benchmarks
   - Document performance expectations

+#### 11.3 CSS Variable Implementation
+- [ ] Switch to CSS Variables: Implement the entire color palette using CSS Custom Properties for a more robust, maintainable, and modern system.
+- [ ] Use CSS Custom Properties (variables) for the color palette.
+This is more modern and maintainable.
+- [ ] Generate a single `<style>` block for all dynamic CSS rules instead of multiple small ones.
+- [ ] Combine all dynamic typography rules into a single inline `<style>` block in the document `<head>`.

+## Consolidated Items

+- [ ] Consolidate Libraries: Audit the JS libraries and replace them with more lightweight options or CSS-only solutions where feasible.
+- [ ] Modernize Frontend Libraries: Replace jQuery-dependent plugins with lightweight, modern alternatives or native CSS/JS solutions.

 ## Implementation Notes